timklapdor/learning-materials/README.md

 - [HTML Cleaner](https://html-cleaner.com/) - general purpose cleaner for HTML
 - [CSS Out](https://uimagine.edu.au/cssout) - cleans out inline styles
 - [Atom](https://atom.io) - text editor designed for working in code

-## Tips for Testing

-1. Open Chrome and install [Styler](https://chrome.google.com/webstore/detail/styler/bogdgcfoocbajfkjjolkmcdcnnellpkb)
-2. Go to the web page you wish to test on - Interact2 for example
-3. Click on Styler to open up the CSS & JS windows
-3. Past in CSS and click off the window to see changes
-4. Styler will store your CSS for that website so to revert to the original you need to delete the CSS